yizhoucc/class_match/README.md

 ## Challenges we ran into

 ## Accomplishments that we are proud of
 This is a large-scale project and completing all the core functionalities apparently requires more time than a mere week.
 We knew this well in mind, and are proud to have established a rudimentary version of it under time pressure.
-Our system manages user and course information consistently under updates and insertions.
+Our system manages user and course information consistently upon updates and insertions.

 ## What we learned
 - Product and UI design